 Dealing with garden pests and insects in the garden does not need to cost a lot.
 It does not need to cause harm either.

 Commercial insecticides take an incredible approach to battle numerous issues in the garden.
-But, for pennies you can make your own insecticidal soap spray made of Castile liquid soap to stop garden pests.
+But, for pennies you can make a homemade insecticidal soap spray made of Castile liquid soap to stop garden pests.

 Making an insecticidal soap spray for plants takes little effort while its advantages show regardless of the additional exertion.

-Homemade Castile soap plant spray serves as a natural spray to get rid of aphid populations or wipe out little, delicate soft bodied creepy crawlies such as white flies, arachnids, spider mites, and mealybugs.
+Homemade Castile soap plant spray serves as a natural spray (and does not harm beneficial insects) to get rid of aphid populations or wipe out little, delicate soft bodied creepy crawlies such as whiteflies, thrips, arachnids, spider mites, and mealybugs.

 Many other homemade recipes promise to do the same job, but castile soap exceeds all of these solutions.